Fyeo-Labs/cosmic-nft-docs/minting-hook.md

 ## Questions
 - Is there any timeout for hooks to finish their execution?
 - Can we do all the above steps in one transaction?

+## For cosmic backend
+- Watch for transactions on chain
+- Check if the transactions are for our collection creators
+- Check if the transactions was done by our hook
+- Update our database with the new information, like NFTId, TxnId, etc
+- Keep minting open to other wallets while a specific wallet is minting a specific URIToken